Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Chemical Shift

-13C nuclei have a different value of g (the magnetogyric ratio) compared to 1H nuclei, so the resonance frequencies of 13C nuclei are different to those of protons in the same applied field (referring to formula 6.4, in section 6.5).
+13C nuclei have a different value of g (the magnetogyric ratio) compared to 1H nuclei, so the resonance frequencies of 13C nuclei are different from those of protons in the same applied field (referring to formula 6.4, in section 6.5).
 In an instrument with a 7.05 Tesla magnet, protons resonate at about 300 MHz, while carbons resonate at about 75 MHz.
 This allows us to look at 13C signals using a completely separate ‘window’ of radio frequencies.
 Just like in 1H NMR, tetramethylsilane (TMS) is also used as the standard compound in 13C NMR experiments to define the 0 ppm; however, it is the signal from the four equivalent carbon atoms in TMS that serves as the standard.
 Chemical shifts for 13C nuclei in organic molecules are spread out over a much wider range of about 220 ppm (see Table 6.3).

 ""